LambdaTest/documentation/docs/testng-framework.md

 ---
 id: testng-framework
-title: TestNG with Selenium
+title: Execute Selenium Tests With TestNG
 sidebar_label: TestNG
-description: Now you can run your automation scripts using Selenium with TestNG on LambdaTest online grid of 3000+ real desktop browsers and real operating systems.
+description: Your guide to running tests using TestNG on LambdaTest's Selenium Grid of 3000+ real devices and desktop browsers.
 keywords:
   - java selenium
   - testng selenium